chriscross00/projects/bigmart-sales-data/bigmart_sales_report.md

 library(scales)
 ```

-Clicking on the Code button will show the code behind each figure.
-To see the full version of this project go to:
+To see all the code of this project go to: [Full](https://github.com/chriscross00/projects/blob/master/bigmart-sales-data/pre-kaggle.md)

 BigMart is a fictional chain of grocery stores that sells a variety of products, from household supplies to alcohol.
 Like many other fields BigMart wants to predict the sale of a product.
 The matter is more pressing because many products have a short shelf life, meaning that the company can potential lose thousands of dollars if they buy the wrong produt.
 Therefore, our goal is to use data about the products and about each store to predict the future sale of a product.